 In 2015, Briana met Jasmin and immediately agreed to become part of her inspiring project.
 She is honoured to be a part of what Empty Arms has blossomed into and is constantly inspired by those she works with and serves.
 She now works as Communications Director and provides professional memorial photography for families experiencing their own losses.

 Being a health professional, Lacey is part of the care that some families that experience perinatal loss receive through the Health Authority.
 In 2014, the tables turned and she experienced first missed miscarriage at nine weeks, and then the loss of her daughter at 19 weeks gestation.
 Her personal losses lead her to seek out support beyond the medical field, at which point she connected with Empty Arms.
 She was honoured to be asked to join the board to volunteer and to share her medical knowledge about pregnancy loss.
 The support Empty Arms provides is outstanding from both a personal and professional perspective and Lacey is proud to be a part of improving the care families receive.

-A fortuitous Facebook search was what brought my wife and I to Empty Arms at the time of the loss of our daughter, Briar Rose, at 21 weeks gestation.
-We received a phenomenal amount of support from Empty Arms throughout our ordeal as we prepared for her delivery and our lives after loss.
-Our relationships with Empty Arms staff blossomed into friendships, and not long after Briar was born, we wanted to give back to the organization that helped us through the hardest time of our lives.
-When asked to help volunteer on the board, I gladly accepted, hoping that a father's perspective of our grief journey may help at least one dad out there unlucky enough to experience what we did.
+A fortuitous Facebook search was what brought Steve and his wife to Empty Arms at the time of the loss of their daughter, Briar Rose, at 21 weeks gestation.
+Steve and his wife received a phenomenal amount of support from Empty Arms throughout their ordeal as they prepared for her delivery and their lives after loss.
+Their relationships with Empty Arms staff blossomed into friendships, and not long after Briar was born, they wanted to give back to the organization that helped them through the hardest time of their lives.
+When asked to help volunteer on the board, Steve gladly accepted, hoping that a father's perspective of their grief journey may help at least one dad out there unlucky enough to experience what they did.